karenunez/iyo-apero/content/competencias/header/index.md

 ---

 <!-- this is a subheadline -->
-Ésta es la lista de mis competencias
+Ésta es la lista de mis competencias: